JoshuaWise/jellypromise/README.md

 If any promises yielded by `iterable` are rejected, or if `callback` throws, or if `callback` returns a rejected promise, then the returned promise will be rejected and iteration is stopped.

-`Promise.iterate` allows you to potentially iterate indefinitely (if `iterable` never stops producing values).
+This function allows you to potentially iterate indefinitely (if `iterable` never stops producing values).
 Each iteration takes place asynchronously, so the program will never be blocked by infinite iteration.

 ### *static* Promise.join(*valueA*, *valueB*, [*handler*]) -> *promise*